 In Bilodeau (2009), results of a survey were compiled and analyzed that asked Palouse Basin residents several questions related to local water resources.
 The study found a “higher level of knowledge, concern, and perception of water resource problems as well as the respondent being a municipal water user were correlated with a greater likelihood to indicate a willingness to pay for water conservation.”
 (Bilodeau 2009, iii).
 “Willingness to pay” is generalized here as the willingness to act or acceptance of conservation measures.

 Bilodeau (2009) admits that this correlation does not prove causality, however, community campaigns are not inhibited by the statistical convention of correlation versus causality.
 It is therefore appropriate to design a plan of action based on an assumption that there is an underlying causation between the correlated knowledge and willingness to act.
-Virtually no community campaigns are sure to work and it would be unduly stifling to impose such a burden on the use of community campaigns
+Virtually no community campaigns are sure to work and it would be unduly stifling to impose such a burden on the use of community campaigns.

 An additional assumption is that increasing education will lead to concern and willingness to act, which will be followed by political action.
 This assumption is also unproven, but it is logical to design a community campaign that relies on this assumption.
 Residents unaware of a problem or the extent of a problem are unlikely to be concerned about it or willing to act.
 Furthermore, policy-makers are apparently unwilling to act without community will (Richartz 2010).
 By making residents aware, it is at least possible to trigger eventual political action.
 Thus, a strong basis for a plan of action exists while the potential consequences of the alternative of inaction are great.